The 'Great Dying' Nearly Erased Life On Earth. Scientists See Similarities To Today

 Wing likes that — he's a botanist.
 "I'm a photosynthesis chauvinist," he says.
 "The whole ecosystem is based on photosynthesis."
 And because life, from toadstools to tyrannosaurs, is connected from the bottom up, the whole fabric can disintegrate when something big happens to the Earth.
 And that happened due to global warming.

 It's explained in the exhibit's section on the Great Dying.
-About 250 or so million years ago, an enormous volcanic field erupted in what is now Siberia.
+About 250 million years ago or so, an enormous volcanic field erupted in what is now Siberia.
 It spewed lava that burned though limestone and coal beds and filled the atmosphere with carbon dioxide and pollution, possibly for millions of years.
 That in turn warmed the planet, made the oceans acidic and robbed them of oxygen.
 More than 90 percent of species in the oceans died out as did two-thirds of those on land.

 There have been other mass extinctions, like the one that wiped out the dinosaurs about 65 million years ago, but this one, at the end of the Permian Period, was mostly caused by too much carbon dioxide rising into the atmosphere.
 And the Smithsonian notes often in its exhibit that the current warming of the planet is déjà vu all over again.

 "We can learn from studying the past," Wing says.
-"They're also the processes that are being observed by earth scientists today."
+"They're also the processes that are being observed by Earth scientists today."

 One of them is Curtis Deutsch at the University of Washington, whose research helped inform the Smithsonian curators.
 "The very same things that caused the Great Dying are happening right now in our ocean today as a result of human activities," he says, "not to the same degree, but in the same direction."

-Currently, the planet has warmed to almost 2 degrees Fahrenheit on average above what it was before the industrial revolution, though at the current rate it could warm several degrees more.
+Currently, the planet has warmed to almost 2 degrees Fahrenheit on average above what it was before the Industrial Revolution, though at the current rate it could warm several degrees more.
 The Great Dying saw a warming increase of four or five times that.

 But it happened gradually.
-So Deutsch thought, why not recreate the hothouse of the Great Dying in a computer, a model that simulates the warming, and see how present-day species in the ocean would fare?
+So Deutsch thought, Why not re-create the hothouse of the Great Dying in a computer, a model that simulates the warming, and see how present-day species in the ocean would fare?
 He could crank up the carbon dioxide — that would in turn raise temperatures and lower oxygen in the oceans.
 Then he could watch as parts of the ocean started to become deadly.

 The first thing that happens is that you start to see a local loss of species as they begin to move in response to the climate heating up," he says.